 Eaze reports that it makes more than 120,000 deliveries in California per month and plans to expand to even more states in the near future.
 In addition to its current marijuana delivery technology, the company is planning to launch drone delivery of marijuana products in the future, too.
 Last year, Eaze demonstrated marijuana drone delivery at multiple events.
 While delivery via drones and driverless vehicles is not permitted in many states (including California), companies like Eaze continue to innovate for the future based on the possibilities that technology offers.

-As the examples above show, technology has already had a significant impact on the marijuana industry, and with new innovations already in the works by companies like Eaze, it’s only a matter of time until the next phase of marijuana delivery debuts.
+As the examples above show, technology has already had a significant impact on the marijuana industry, and with new innovations already in the works by companies like Eaze and Oblend, which Mashable reports is developing a home dispensary device that’s similar in theory to a 3D printer, it’s only a matter of time until the next phase of marijuana delivery debuts.

 Will it be drones?
+Will it be 3D printed marijuana?
 Will it be something else?
 Only time will tell.
 Leave a comment below and share your thoughts about marijuana delivery.

 Susan Gunelius, Lead Analyst for Cannabiz Media and author of Marijuana Licensing Reference Guide: 2017 Edition, is also President & CEO of KeySplash Creative, Inc., a marketing communications company offering, copywriting, content marketing, email marketing, social media marketing, and strategic branding services.
 She spent the first half of her 25-year career directing marketing programs for AT&T and HSBC.
 Today, her clients include household brands like Citigroup, Cox Communications, Intuit, and more as well as small businesses around the world.
 Susan has written 11 marketing-related books, including the highly popular Content Marketing for Dummies, 30-Minute Social Media Marketing, Kick-ass Copywriting in 10 Easy Steps, The Ultimate Guide to Email Marketing, and she is a popular marketing and branding keynote speaker.
 She is also a Certified Career Coach and Founder and Editor in Chief of Women on Business, an award-winning blog for business women.
 Susan holds a B.S. in marketing and an M.B.A in management and strategy.